Humamxtlay/Archive-Books-Scraper/README.md

 ## Configuration
 No additional configuration is needed outside of the initial setup of the input file and ensuring the WebDriver is correctly installed.

-## Limitations
-The script adheres to the Internet Archive's 10-page preview limit per day to avoid violating terms of service.
-Changes in the webpage structure or URL format at the Internet Archive may require updates to the script.